Akari (satellite): History

-2008-2010
+2008–2010

 A limited observation 'warm' programme continued with just NIR.

 End of mission

-In May 2011, Akari suffered a major electrical failure and the batteries could not take full charge from the solar panels.
+In May 2011, AKARI suffered a major electrical failure and the batteries could not take full charge from the solar panels.
 As a result, its science instruments were rendered inoperable when the satellite was in the Earth's shadow.
 The operation of satellite was terminated officially on 24 November 2011.
+The satellite reentered the atmosphere on 11 April 2023 at 04:44 UTC.